kedacore/keda-docs/content/docs/2.11/scalers/github-runner.md

 Careful design of how you design your repository request layout can help reduce the number of API calls.
 Usage of the `repos` parameter is recommended to reduce the number of API calls to the GitHub API.

 Note: This does not apply to a hosted appliance as there are no rate limits.

+Additional Note: The GitHub App authentication method has a rate limit of 15000 rather than 5000 per hour.

 **References**